-I want to look very briefly at conventional title.
-There are forms of title other than conventional or strata title but I do not need to deal with those today.
-Conventional or green title is effectively land that is under operation of the Transfer of Land Act 1893.
-This is more commonly known as the TLA.
-Strata plans and survey-strata plans can only be lodged against land that is under the operation of the Transfer of Land Act and, therefore, strata schemes and survey-strata schemes will all have derived at some point in their history from conventional lots.
-It is perhaps easier to explain what conventional title consists of by reference to a diagram.
+There are forms of title other than conventional or strata title but I do not need to deal with those here.
+Conventional or green title is effectively land that is under operation of the Transfer of Land Act 1893 - this is more commonly known as the TLA.

+Strata plans and survey strata plans can only be launched against land that is under the operation of the TLA and, therefore, strata schemes and survey strata schemes will all have derived at some point in their history from conventional lots.

 Basically, with conventional title the plan that relates to the lot will show a cross-section of the relevant cubic space at ground level.
-Unless the title contains a height or depth limitation, and it can, then in theory the owner of the land at surface level should own everything below to the centre of the earth and everything above, up to the heavens.
+Unless the title contains a height or depth limitation, and it can, then in theory the owner of the land at surface level should own everything below to the centre of the earth and everything above, up to the heavens (Figure 1).